Pewtro/blizzard-api/README.md

 # @blizzard-api/\*

 The @blizzard-api collection aims to help you connect to the Blizzard Battle.net API as easily and painlessly as possible.

-## NOTE: STILL EARLY STAGES

-I am still in very early stages of development and the API can and will break a few times during development.
-Once a package is v1 or above, they will follow semantic versioning, but until then they should be considered experimental at best.
+The packages are split up by game, and will contain all the endpoints, parameters, and responses you need to get started.

 ## Installation